kkai/web-source/content/publications.md

 [_Phantom Undulations: Remote Physiological Sensing in Abstract Installation Works_](/papers/pdf/hynds2023phantom.pdf).
 Hynds, Danny and Zheng, Dingding and Zhang, Yilin and Ma, Hua and Ragozin, Kirill and Chernyshov, George and Ward, Jamie A and Saito, Tatsuya and Kunze, Kai and Minamizawa, Kouta.
 Proceedings of the Augmented Humans International Conference 2023.
 2023.
 [Bibtex](/papers/bib/hynds2023phantom.bib).
 [Mp3 summary](/audio/mp3s/hynds2023phantom.mp3).

 ***
-[_Innermost Echoes_](/papers/pdf/hynds2023innermost.pdf).
-Hynds, D and Chernyshov, G and Zheng, D and Uyama, A and Li, J and Matsumoto, K and Pogorzhelskiy, M and Kunze, K and Ward, J and Minamizawa, K. Proceedings of the Eighteenth International Conference on Tangible, Embedded, and Embodied Interaction.
-2023.
-[Bibtex](/papers/bib/hynds2023innermost.bib).

-***
 [_Detecting an Offset-Adjusted Similarity Score based on Duchenne Smiles_](/papers/pdf/henneberg2023detecting.pdf).
 Henneberg, Maximilian and Eghtebas, Chloe and De Candido, Oliver and Kunze, Kai and Ward, Jamie A. Extended Abstracts of the 2023 CHI Conference on Human Factors in Computing Systems.
 2023.
 [Bibtex](/papers/bib/henneberg2023detecting.bib).
 [Mp3 summary](/audio/mp3s/henneberg2023detecting.mp3).

 ***
 [_Ubicomp Tutorial-UbiCHAI-Experimental Methodologies for Cognitive Human Augmentation_](/papers/pdf/grunerbl2023ubicomp.pdf).
 Gr{\"u}nerbl, Agnes and Kunze, Kai and Lachmann, Thomas and Ward, Jamie A and Lukowicz, Paul.
-Adjunct Proceedings of the 2023 ACM International Joint Conference on Pervasive and Ubiquitous Computing \\& the 2023 ACM International Symposium on Wearable Computing.
+Adjunct Proceedings of the 2023 ACM International Joint Conference on Pervasive and Ubiquitous Computing \& the 2023 ACM International Symposium on Wearable Computing.
 2023.
 [Bibtex](/papers/bib/grunerbl2023ubicomp.bib).
 [Mp3 summary](/audio/mp3s/grunerbl2023ubicomp.mp3).

 ***
 [_First Bite/Chew: distinguish different types of food by first biting/chewing and the corresponding hand movement_](/papers/pdf/chen2023first.pdf).
 Chen, Junyu and Wang, Xiongqi and Li, Juling and Chernyshov, George and Huang, Yifei and Kunze, Kai and Huang, Jing and Starner, Thad and Zhang, Qing.
 Extended Abstracts of the 2023 CHI Conference on Human Factors in Computing Systems.
 2023.
 [Bibtex](/papers/bib/chen2023first.bib).
 [Mp3 summary](/audio/mp3s/chen2023first.mp3).